zhangwei5095/cas-server-support-ajax/README.md

 # CAS Server support Ajax

-CAS without the login screen and authentication with AJAX.
+CAS without the login screen and cross-domain authentication with AJAX.

 ## Requirements